We offer comprehensive insurance solutions for shipowners and their different operations

 The loss of hire cover protects the shipowner from a daily loss of income arising from physical damage to the vessel.
 This loss can be caused by events such as damage to the vessel recoverable from the underlying hull & machinery cover, stranding of the vessel, physical obstruction preventing the vessel from leaving port, salvage or removal of damaged cargo and events giving rise to an allowance in General Average.
 The cover can also be extended to respond to loss of hire as a result of war or war like circumstances, and for non-physical blockage due to intervention by a state power.

-Hull Interest insurance is a cover against actual total loss, constructive total loss or compromised total loss.
+Hull Interest insurance is a cover against actual total loss or constructive total loss.
 A total loss could leave the shipowner in a position where the hull value would be inadequate to cover the costs and expenses necessary to replace the lost vessel or ordering a new vessel.
 The Hull Interest cover allows the shipowner to have an expectation of returning to status quo in the event of a total loss, even taking into consideration the total capital value of the ship.
 Cover offered subject to standard market conditions including the Nordic Marine Insurance Plan of 2013 latest version and English standard conditions.

 The war risks cover provides the shipowner with insurance against war perils during situations of war or war-like conditions.
 War perils are usually excluded under the standard Hull and Machinery conditions, so it is necessary for an assured to buy cover separately against war risks.
 Standard war cover is available on English terms and the Nordic Marine Insurance Plan of 2013 latest version.